Wysoczany

 Wysoczany is a village in the administrative district of Gmina Komańcza, within Sanok County, in the Subcarpathian Voivodeship (province) of south-eastern Poland, close to the border with Slovakia.
-It lies approximately 14 km north-east of Komańcza, 12 km south of Sanok, and 66 km south of the regional capital Rzeszów.

 History

 The country was invested by Nicholas Herburt Odnowskiego around 1539; since 1635, it was extended to nearly Wallachia.
 Until 1772, the Ruthenian region, the land of Sanok.
 From 1772 belonged to cyrkułu Zaleski, and Sanok in Galicia.